In person sessions

 • To attend punctually

-• To give a minimum of 48 hours’ notice when cancelling/changing an appointment (or the full £ 40 fee can become chargeable).
-If reasons for non-attendance become apparent within the 48hrs notice period then get in contact.
+• To give a minimum of 24 hours’ notice when cancelling/changing an appointment (otherwise half the session will become chargeable).
+If reasons for non-attendance become apparent within the 24hrs notice period then get in contact.

 • To pay for the session in full at or before each appointment